jayesh15111988/SpeechRecognitionLibrary/README.md

  # SpeechRecognitionLibrary

-This repository represents the pluggable library to use iOS speech recognition service in any arbitrary iOS application. <br/>
+This repository represents the pluggable library to use iOS speech recognition service in any arbitrary iOS application running iOS 10. <br/>
-Text below describes the feature of library and how to use it with example.
-Library also has a demo project if you're curious about how it works with any arbitrary client app.

 **Step 1:**